QA-OpenProject/Software-Tester-Career/01-Interview-Questions/03AutomationQuestions.md

    - Use 'accept()', 'dismiss()', 'getText()', 'sendKeys("String")' methods to handle the alerts
 10. What are the different exceptions you faced in Selenium?
     - NoSuchElementException
+      - This exception occurs when an element specified by the locator cannot be found in the DOM.
+It usually happens when trying to interact with an element that is not present or visible on the web page.
     - NoSuchFrameException
     - NoAlertPresentException
     - NoSuchWindowException
+      - This exception occurs when attempting to switch to a window or frame that does not exist or is no longer available.
+It may happen if the window or frame is closed or changed after it was initially located.
     - StaleElementReferenceException
+      - This exception occurs when a previously located element is no longer attached to the DOM.
+It typically happens when the DOM is refreshed or modified after an element is located but before an action is performed on it.
     - ElementNotVisibleException
+      - This exception occurs when trying to interact with an element that is present in the DOM but not visible on the web page.
+It may happen if the element is hidden, overlapped by other elements, or outside the visible area of the page.
     - ElementNotSelectableException
     - ElementNotInteractableException
+      - This exception is thrown when an element is present in the DOM but cannot be interacted with, such as clicking, typing, or selecting.
+It may happen due to element attributes, such as being disabled or hidden.
     - TimeoutException
+      - This exception is thrown when a command in Selenium WebDriver does not complete within the specified timeout period.
+It can occur during page load, element visibility check, or other operations that require waiting.
     - WebDriverException
+      - This is a general exception class for WebDriver-related errors.
+It can be thrown for various reasons, such as unexpected browser behavior, network issues, or internal WebDriver errors.
     - SessionNotCreatedException
     - InvalidSelectorException
+      - This exception is thrown when an invalid or incorrect selector is used to locate elements.
+It may happen if the CSS selector, XPath, or other locators provided are not valid.
     - IllegalStateException
+    - UnhandledAlertException
+      - This exception occurs when trying to perform an action on a web page that has an unhandled alert dialog.
+It may happen if an alert, confirmation, or prompt dialog is displayed and not handled appropriately.
+    - UnexpectedTagNameException
+      - This exception is thrown when interacting with an element (e.g., input field, button) of an unexpected tag name.
+It may happen if the expected element type does not match the actual element type on the web page.
 11. What is framework?
 What are the different types of frameworks?
     - A framework is a set of guidelines, coding standards, concepts, practices, processes, project hierarchies, modularity, reporting mechanism, test data injections, etc. to build a software application.
     - Types of frameworks: